MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/avoid-anti-patterns.md

 - **Using HTTP Connector with Service Principals**: Alternatively, you can use the HTTP connector in Power Automate when working with Service Principals to invoke these APIs.

 Prepare the records in JSON format using **Select** action:

 :::image type="content" source="media/prepare-json.png" alt-text="A screenshot of a using a Select action to prepare the content for the bulk request":::

 Use HTTP with Entra ID to post the request using **CreateMultiple Web API**:

 :::image type="content" source="media/createmultiple.png" alt-text="A screenshot of invoking an HTTP request to perform a bulk operation":::

-If we have 100 records in the JSON output, this approach only incurs one single action instead of 100 Create Row actions in Dataverse.
+If you have 100 records in the JSON output, this approach only incurs one single action instead of 100 Create Row actions in Dataverse.

 By using Dataverse Bulk Operations, you can reduce the number of actions required, streamline your processes, and enhance performance.